City of Bradford

 Bradford has experienced significant levels of immigration throughout the 19th and 20th centuries.
-In the 1840s Bradford's population was significantly increased by migrants from Ireland, particularly rural Mayo and Sligo, and by 1851 around 18,000 people of Irish origin resided in the town, representing around 10% of the population, the largest proportion in Yorkshire.
+In the 1840s Bradford's population was significantly increased by migrants from Ireland, particularly rural County Mayo and County Sligo, and by 1851 around 18,000 people of Irish origin resided in the town, representing around 10% of the population, the largest proportion in Yorkshire.
 Around the same time there was also an influx of German Jewish migrants to the town, and by 1910 around 1,500 people of German origin resided in the city.

 In the 1950s there was large scale immigration from South Asia and to a lesser extent from Poland.
 Bradford has the second highest proportion in England and Wales outside London, in terms of population (behind Birmingham) and in percentage (behind Slough, Leicester, Luton and Blackburn with Darwen).
 An estimated 140,149 people of South Asian origin reside in the city, representing around 26.83% of the city's population.
 An estimated 352,317 of all White ethnic groups reside in the city which includes people of Polish and Irish origin, representing around 67.44% of the city's population.

-In 2025, Bradford will become the UK City of Culture having won the UK City of Culture designation on 31 May 2022.
+Bradford has been designated UK City of Culture for 2025.